 Rough Plumbing

 Supply lines, drain lines, venting while walls are open.
 Pressure test must be completed.
 Common ADU fail point: incorrect drain slope.
+Your plumber knows — make sure they've tested before you schedule.

 6